rohitsureshsutar2000/SDM_PROJECTS/userStory.md

-#UserStory#
+# UserStory
--As a student, I want to see Exam schedule time.
+- As a student, I want to see Exam schedule time.
 -As a student, I want remaining time timer.
 -As a student, I want to see my remaining, attempted and marked quetions.
 As a student, I want to see 5 minutes remaining alert on screen.